Logarithmic Donaldson-Thomas theory: Introduction

 \subsection{Acknowledgements}

-We are grateful to Dan Abramovich, Dori Bejleri, Qile Chen, Johan de Jong, Mark Gross, Eric Katz, Max Lieblich, Hannah Markwig, Andrei Okounkov, Sam Payne, Mattia Talpo, Richard Thomas, Martin Ulirsch, Jeremy Usatine, and Jonathan Wise for numerous conversations over the years on related topics.
+We are grateful to Dan Abramovich, Dori Bejleri, Qile Chen, Johan de Jong, Mark Gross, Eric Katz, Max Lieblich, Hannah Markwig, Navid Nabijou, Andrei Okounkov, Sam Payne, Mattia Talpo, Richard Thomas, Martin Ulirsch, Jeremy Usatine, and Jonathan Wise for numerous conversations over the years on related topics.
+We extend a special thanks to Patrick Kennedy-Hunt, for numerous questions and comments on earlier versions of this paper that helped improve both the presentation and the mathematics.
 The first author would like to thank Daniel Tiger for providing extra childcare during the final stages of this project.
 The second author was a Moore Instructor at MIT and a visitor at the Chennai Mathematical Institute during work on this project, and is grateful to both institutions for excellent working conditions.
+Two anonymous referees provided detailed feedback which led to various improvements to both exposition and mathematics.